 May 18, 2003

 Jesus died once for all on the cross, a perfect atonement for sins.
 In this message, Alistair Begg examines the sufficiency of Christ’s sacrifice and explores the way His death makes us acceptable to God the Father.
-When Jesus voluntarily gave His life at Calvary, He satisfied the wrath of God and established a sanctified and holy people.
-The believer needs only to rest upon what Christ has done because He did it perfectly and permanently the first time.
+When Jesus voluntarily gave His life at Calvary, He satisfied God’s wrath and established a sanctified and holy people.
+The believer needs only to rest upon what Christ has done, because He did it perfectly and permanently the first time.

 1For since the law has but a shadow of the good things to come instead of the true form of these realities, it can never, by the same sacrifices that are continually offered every year, make perfect those who draw near.
 2Otherwise, would they not have ceased to be offered, since the worshipers, having once been cleansed, would no longer have any consciousness of sins?
 3But in these sacrifices there is a reminder of sins every year.
 4For it is impossible for the blood of bulls and goats to take away sins.